South West Overlay

 Compiled and presented in profile.id by .id, the population experts.

-Analysis of the monthly housing loan repayments of households in South West Overlay compared to the City of Adelaide shows that there was a smaller proportion of households paying high mortgage repayments ($2,600 per month or more), and a larger proportion of households with low mortgage repayments (less than $1000 per month).
+Analysis of household income levels in South West Overlay in 2011 compared to the City of Adelaide shows that there was a smaller proportion of high income households (those earning $2,500 per week or more) and a higher proportion of low income households (those earning less than $650 per week).

-Overall, 15.2% of households were paying high mortgage repayments, and 22.5% were paying low repayments, compared with 27.8% and 18.1% respectively in the City of Adelaide.
+Overall, 11.8% of the households earned a high income and 41.6% were low income households, compared with 16.4% and 34.7% respectively for the City of Adelaide.

-The major differences between the household loan repayments of South West Overlay and the City of Adelaide were:
+The major differences between the household incomes of South West Overlay and the City of Adelaide were: